Which Is Better, LifeLock or IdentityForce?

 The main differences between IdentityForce and LifeLock are that:

-- IdentityForce offers more options when it comes to credit monitoring features and credit simulation tools.
+- IdentityForce costs significantly more, but offers additional credit protection, simulator, and monitoring services.
 This makes sense, as IdentityForce is owned by TransUnion — one of the three major credit bureaus.
-However, these tools are only available on IdentityForce’s most expensive plan.
+However, most of these tools are only available on IdentityForce’s most expensive plan.

 Ultimately, deciding which service is right for you depends on your specific needs, situation, and which brand you trust more with your sensitive personal data and online security.